Mesh

 by Gráinne Hamilton & Jen Kelchner

-A human-centric organisational design for a decentralised world
+A human-centric organisational design

 Within the digital revolution, every organisation has become a technology organisation.
 It is almost impossible for an organisation to avoid the use of digital technologies in some form or another, with digital technologies having a significant impact on how organisations work, learn and connect.